liponcio/cf-sonarqube-buildpack/README.md

 ## Description
 The `sonarqube-buildpack` is a [Cloud Foundry](https://www.cloudfoundry.org/) buildpack for running [SonarQube](https://www.sonarqube.org/).
-It installs Java 8 and SonarQube and uses the provided `sonar.properties` file for configuration.
+It installs Liberica JDK 22 and SonarQube and uses the provided `sonar.properties` file for configuration.

 ## Supported platforms
 This buildpack is tested with Cloud Foundry 6.36.1-6.45.0.